How do breakouts form?

 Breakout formation begins with a blocked hair follicle/pore.
 This is caused by thickened dead skin cells building up due to the process called hyperkeritinization.
 Normally, the oil produced by the sebaceous gland travels up the hair shaft helping to cleanse the skin’s pores of dead skin cells and then combines with sweat on the surface of the skin to protect it from environmental irritants.
 But because the pore is blocked, the oil and dead skin cells build up underneath the surface of the skin and inside of the skin’s pores.

-When acne causing bacteria are present, they start to feed on the combination of oil and dead skin cells inside the skins pores, resulting in inflammation.
+When breakouts causing bacteria are present, they start to feed on the combination of oil and dead skin cells inside the skins pores, resulting in inflammation.
 As the sebaceous gland continues to produce oil, the bacteria continue to grow which causes an increase in inflammation and pressure on the skin’s blocked pore.
 Eventually enough pressure builds up causing the skin’s pore to rupture, spilling bacteria and oil underneath the skin.
 The body’s response is to send white blood cells to the rescue.
 The white blood cells protect the body from bacterial infection by forming a puss filled papule or a deep down cyst (depending on how deep down the pore rupture occurred).
-This means that if you attempt to pop a papule or acne cyst you run the risk of spreading the puss further under the surface of the skin often resulting in more breakouts occurring.
+This means that if you attempt to pop a papule or breakout cyst you run the risk of spreading the puss further under the surface of the skin often resulting in more breakouts occurring.

 Above: results of using Polish and Renew over a two week period

-How do hormones diet, stress and the environment contribute?
+How do hormones, diet, stress and the environment contribute?

 There’s a receptor on the sebaceous gland of the skin called the androgenic receptor.
 This receptor is activated by androgen, a hormone released by the body.
 The activation of the receptor sends a message to the skin telling it to produce oil, meaning the more androgens in your system, the more oil the skin is likely to produce.
 Androgens are released in high amounts during puberty and around that time of the month.
 Giving us the link between breakouts and hormones.